Shamimasharmin/Machine-Learning-Practice/README.md

 👉 Decision Making

+Three important libraries for Machine Learning those are use often.
+They are:

+                              i) Numpy - import numpy as np
+                             ii) Pandas - import pandas as pd iii) matplotlib.pyplot - import matplotlib.pyplot as plt

 # What is Regression ?

 Answer : In statistical modeling, regression analysis is a set of statistical processes for estimating the relationships among variables.